i3t-tool/i3t/Docs/manual.md

 ### Windows list
 - Start Window - sign post, contains a list tutorials that teach basic controls
 - Workspace - main window for working with the program and building the scene graph
-- Scene view - shows what you created in the workspace window
+- Scene view - shows what you created in the Workspace window

 ### Main bars
 The I3T application has a standard main menu in its top.